LearnCode801/Indian-Cuisine-Recognition-System/README.md

 Excited to share my latest project, the **Indian Cuisine Recognition System**!
 This platform combines the art of Indian cooking with advanced technology to bring you an interactive, insightful, and immersive culinary experience.

-## 🌟 Meet the Digital Chef Chatbot
-Introducing the **Digital Chef** – your virtual culinary guide, powered by **Langchain** and **GPT-3.5 Turbo API**!
-Dive into the rich world of traditional Indian cuisine, uncover cooking tips, and explore diverse dishes through engaging, interactive conversations.

----
 ## 🎥 Project Demo
 **[Watch Demo Video](https://lnkd.in/p/dJPZti_G)**